igorskyflyer/npm-zep/README.md

  picker.onDidChangeValue((e) => {
 	 zep.run(e)
  }

+// due to the nature of JavaScript, this WON'T WORK
+// because <this> will be undefined, thus resulting in an error picker.onDidChangeValue(zep.run)

  // by using Zep we can wait for the user to finish their input
  // if they haven't typed a single letter = the onDidChangeValue wasn't
  // triggered for 1500ms (1.5s) we assume they finished typing